-The screenshots in this article all have one thing in common.
-They are all trying to convince you that there are problems with your computer or device, and that you need to call the number displayed in order to fix the problems.
-However, if you call the number you will be connected to a scammer who will scare tactics to convince you that there are more serious problems with your device, and that paying several hundred dollars for them to “fix” the problems is your only recourse.
-This scam has tricked thousands of people into paying millions of dollars for non-existent problems.
+Screenshots similar to the one above all have one thing in common.
+They are all trying to convince you that there are problems with your computer or device, and that you need to call a toll-free number in order to fix the problems.
+However, if you call the number you will be connected to a scammer who will use scare tactics to access your computer and attempt to convince you that there are serious problems with your computer, and that paying several hundred dollars for a “fix” is your only recourse.
+Remote support scams have tricked millions of people into paying an average of a few hundred dollars each for non-existent problems.

 Never respond to a pop-up on your computer or smartphone screen that urges you to call a number for help.
 If the Window will not close normally by clicking the red “X” on the upper-right corner of the window, try the following:

 - At the bottom of the window check the checkbox to “Don’t let this page create more messages” or “Prevent this page from creating additional dialogs” then press “OK”.
 You should then be able to close your browser normally using the red “X”.

 - Turn off or restart your computer using your normal method via the Start button icon on the bottom left taskbar, then Shut down or Restart.
 If the fake warning website covers your full screen where you cannot see the Start button icon, press the Windows key ( or located near the bottom left corner of your keyboard) which should bring the Start menu to the foreground.

 - If neither of the above methods work, press and HOLD the power button on your computer until it turns off.

 After turning your computer back on and/or opening your browser, don’t go back to the website or email that you had visited immediately prior to seeing the pop-up.